Positroids, knots, and $q,t$-Catalan numbers: Introduction

 {\bf Combinatorics.} The coefficients of the Gaussian polynomial $\qbin nk$ are well known to form a unimodal palindromic sequence.
 A geometric explanation for this phenomenon is the hard Lefschetz theorem for the cohomology of $\Gr(k,n)$.
 It follows from the results of~\cite{LS,GL} that the cohomology of $\Pio_{k,n}$ satisfies the curious Lefschetz property which, combined with our main result, yields a geometric proof that $\Cat_{k,n-k}(q,t)$ is $q,t$-symmetric and unimodal.
 Furthermore, our work produces a whole family of $q,t$-symmetric and unimodal polynomials, which includes $\Cat_{k,n-k}(q,t)$ as a special case.
 We discuss their $q=t=1$ specialization in \cref{sec:Deogram} where we obtain a new combinatorial interpretation for rational Catalan numbers in terms of certain kinds of pipe dreams; see \cref{fig:Go_3_8}.

 {\bf Knot theory.} We introduce a class of \emph{Richardson links}, which are closures of braids of the form $\beta(w)\cdot \beta(v)^{-1}$ for pairs of permutations $v,w\in S_n$ such that $v\leq w$ in the Bruhat order.
-We give a geometric interpretation of the top $a$-degree coefficient of Khovanov--Rozansky (KR) homology and of the \FLY polynomial~\cite{HOMFLY,PT} for such links.
+We give a geometric interpretation of the top $a$-degree coefficient\footnote{The top $a$-degree coefficient encodes the zeroth Hochschild cohomology~\eqref{eq:HH0} which sometimes corresponds to the \emph{bottom} $a$-degree in the literature.
+Our conventions are chosen so that the $a$-degree in KR homology matches the $a$-degree in \FLY polynomial.} of Khovanov--Rozansky (KR) homology and of the \FLY polynomial~\cite{HOMFLY,PT} for such links.
 When a Richardson link is a knot, we show that the associated $q,t$-polynomial is $q,t$-symmetric.
 Our investigations suggest that KR homology may have hitherto unstudied unimodality and Lefschetz-type properties.
-We also study a variant of KR homology (where Soergel bimodules~\cite{SoeHC} are replaced with Soergel modules~\cite{SoeGarben}) which potentially gives a new knot invariant that is easier to compute; see \cref{sec:new_lk_inv}.
 Our results generalize equally well to other Dynkin types.

 {\bf Representation theory.} We show that the $q,t$-symmetry property is a consequence of the Koszul duality phenomenon~\cite{BGS,BY} in the derived category of the flag variety.

 The computation of the extension groups $\Ext^\bul(M_v,M_w)$ between Verma modules in the principal block $\O_0$ of the Bernstein–Gelfand–Gelfand category~$\O$ (see e.g.~\cite{Humphreys}) is a classical, still open problem.
 We show that these extension groups are isomorphic to knot-homology groups.
 Along the same vein, we show that the $R$-polynomials of Kazhdan and Lusztig~\cite{KL1,KL2} are certain coefficients of the HOMFLY polynomial.